-- 2. Objective and Scope.
-While the primary responsibility for risk management functions is maintained at the institutional level, the System through the Chief Financial Officer is responsible to ensure adherence by the institutions to national standards for risk management programs.
 The goals of risk management are to: 1) protect the health and provide for the safety of the NSHE students and employees, 2) protect the public from injury or damage incidental to the operations of the NSHE, 3) protect the NSHE's assets and its environment, and 4) protect the reputation of the NSHE.
 To achieve these goals, risk management will consider all types of risks, including but not limited to natural, environmental, compliance, and safety risks.
-The realization of these overall objectives involves: - a.
+The realization of these overall objectives involves:

+- a.
 Providing for the safety of students, employees, and the public; - b.
 Protecting NSHE's property and its environment; - c.
 Reducing NSHE's legal liability; - d.
-Purchasing insurance and procuring contracts when necessary to administer NSHE's property, inland and ocean marine, liability and workers' compensation insurance programs; - e.
-Investigating, adjusting, and settling insured property, inland and ocean marine, liability and workers' compensation insurance claims whether insured or subject to deductibles, self insured retentions or that are self insured. - 3.
+Purchasing insurance and procuring contracts when necessary to administer NSHE's property/casualty lines, and workers' compensation insurance programs; - e.
+Investigating, adjusting, and settling insured property/casualty and workers' compensation insurance claims whether insured or self-insured, or subject to deductibles or self-insured retentions. - 2.
 Authority and Responsibility.
-Risk management activities shall be overseen by the chancellor's Office.
-Risk management activities shall be guided by the principles provided in this section.
-Each president shall be responsible for the implementation of a risk management program at his or her respective institution. - 4.
+Risk management and workers' compensation insurance programs and activities shall be overseen by the Chancellor's office and shall be guided by the principles provided in this section.
+Each president shall be responsible for the implementation of a risk management program at his or her respective institution. - 3.
 Risk Management Principles.
 Risk Management within System Administration and at the institutions shall be guided by the following principles in order to ensure administrative efficiency, the cost-effective use of resources, a sound organizational plan, and cooperation among the member institutions: - a.
 Programs of insurance, self-insurance, contractual risk transfer, risk avoidance, loss prevention, and claims remediation shall be implemented to reduce NSHE's costs to the lowest reasonable level while avoiding exposing the NSHE to unreasonable financial risk. - b.
 Risks may be assumed if, taking into consideration the probability of loss and the amount of potential loss, the risk would not significantly impair the financial position of NSHE.
 This risk assessment shall include an assessment of the importance to the NSHE of the objectives of the program or action creating the risk, as well as whether risks are minimized through contract, private insurance or coverage from the State of Nevada Tort Claims Fund. - c.
-Risks shall be insured whenever the potential loss would pose a significant financial risk to NSHE and insurance is available at a cost that compared to the risk is financially sound, or where insurance is required by law or contract. - d.
+Risks shall be insured whenever the potential loss would pose a significant financial risk to NSHE and insurance is available at a cost that compared to the risk is financially sound, or where insurance is required by law or contract.

+- d.
 Programs, contracts and services shall be implemented based on the best interests of the NSHE as a whole, after giving appropriate consideration to the interests of all institutions and departments that will be affected. - e.
 Funding for self-insured retentions, deductibles and self-insured exposures between different types of exposures may be pooled when it is in the financial interest of NSHE to do so.
-Deductibles and self insured retentions shall be fully funded. - f.
-Premiums, deductibles, and self-insured retentions may be established for each institution based on the institution's exposures, insured values, loss experience, and adequacy of its loss prevention program.
+Deductibles and self-insured retentions shall be fully funded. - f.
+Premiums, deductibles, and self-insured retentions may be established for each institution based on the institution's exposures, insured values, loss experience, and adequacy of its loss prevention program. - g.

-g.
 Insurance shall be purchased through a source (agent, broker, or insurance company) that is in the best interest of NSHE.
 When purchasing insurance products, preference will be given to Nevada based companies pursuant to Title 4, Chapter 10.
-(Added 2/09; A. 3/11, 3/13)
+(Added 2/09; A. 3/11, 3/13, 1/25)

 Section 3.
-EH&S/Risk Management Funding
+EH&S/NSHE Workers' Compensation and Risk Management Funding